sophiechannon/student-directory/README.md

 * pronoun switcher that uses gender specific or neutral pronouns depending on the students selected gender
 * save as
 * save upon exit
-* cohort validation using Ruby's inbuilt date object
+* cohort validation using Ruby's inbuilt date class
 * default cohort determined by current month
 * ability to quit an operation mid way
 * search by cohort, remove, and edit are also additional to the main task requirements